twoojoo/kafka-tui/README.md

-# KTUI - A TUI for Apche Kafka, written in Go.
+# KTUI - A TUI for Apche Kafka

+Written in Go.